seanbreckenridge/malexport/README.md

 ### update

 `malexport update all` can be run to run all the updaters or `malexport update [forum|history|lists|export]` can be run to update one of them.
 Each of those require you to pass a `-u malUsername`.
 This stores everything (except for the MAL API Client ID) on an account-by-account basis, so its possible to backup multiple accounts

+If you want to hide the chromedriver, you can run this like `MALEXPORT_CHROMEDRIVER_HIDDEN=1 malexport update ...`

 For the `update lists` command, this uses the unauthenticated `load.json` endpoint, which is what is used on modern lists as MAL.
 Therefore, its contents might be slightly different depending on your settings.
 To get the most info out of it, I'd recommend going to your [list preferences](https://myanimelist.net/editprofile.php?go=listpreferences) and enabling all of the columns so that metadata is returned